SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 <script src="https://gist.github.com/SurlyMae/891916083a117d1ddd8bdf2cff672db5.js"></script>

 Moving top down, let's look at the things we've changed.
 The constructor is different - instead of `this.id = id`, we now see `StudentId = id`.
 Um, where in the heck did `StudentId` come from?
 Take a look just below the constructor, where you'll see `public int StudentId { ... }`.
 At first glance this looks like a public method called `StudentId` and returning an `int`, but notice that there are no parentheses following `StudentId`.
-In C#, this is a property and it represents a private field.
-It provides a shorthand way of writing getters and setters.
+In C#, this is a property and it represents a private field - in this case, it is representing the `private int id` field.
+It also provides a shorthand way of writing getters and setters.
+Notice that lines 18-26 in the traditional example have been replaced by lines 19-25 in this first rewrite.
 So, in the constructor, when we see `StudentId = id`, what's happening is this:

 1. When a student object is initialized, the constructor is called.
 2. The constructor grabs the id parameter being passed in (let's say it's '1234') and tries to set `StudentId` to `1234` (line 13).